MarekIgnaszak/econ-project-templates/src/documentation/introduction.rst

 .. note::

-    Note the changes to Stata's built-in system pathse. **These changes imply that Stata will not find any packages you installed system-wide anymore.** It is desired behaviour; see the next section on :ref:`stata_packages` for an explanation and for how to add packages to your project.
+    Note the changes to Stata's built-in system paths. **These changes imply that Stata will not find any packages you installed system-wide anymore.** It is desired behaviour; see the next section on :ref:`stata_packages` for an explanation and for how to add packages to your project.

 .. _stata_packages: